 Variations

-Love a dark date nut bread?
+- Do you like dark date nut bread?
 Simply double the molasses in this recipe.
 No need to change anything else.

-Need a nut-free loaf?
+- Need a nut-free loaf?
 You can easily omit the nuts in this loaf, without issue or any other changes.

 How to enjoy your date nut bread

-I love date nut bread with a generous spread of butter, but it is equally nice with a spread of cream cheese instead.
-With either butter or cream cheese, you can make a bit of a sandwich, cutting thin slices, spreading one with butter or cream cheese and sandwiching it by placing the other half on top.
+- I love date nut bread with a generous spread of butter, but it is equally nice with a spread of cream cheese instead.
+With either butter or cream cheese, you can make a bit of a sandwich, by cutting thin slices, spreading one with butter or cream cheese and sandwiching it by placing the other half on top.

-For a fancier presentation, cut really thin slices, spread with cream cheese and cut into fingers or triangles.
+- For a fancier presentation, cut really thin slices, spread with cream cheese and cut into fingers or triangles.

-A little bit of orange zest added to the butter or cream cheese makes a great flavour combination with date nut bread!
+- A little bit of orange zest added to the butter or cream cheese makes a great flavour combination with date nut bread!

-Storage and Freezing
+Storage and freezing

 Date nut bread does not need to be refrigerated.
-Simply wrap and store at room temperature for up to 3 days.
-That said, as long as it is well-wrapped (to prevent drying), you can refrigerate date nut bread to stretch it out to about 1 week, if you don’t want to freeze it.
+Simply wrap well and store at room temperature for up to 3 days.
+That said, as long as it is well-wrapped (to prevent drying), you can refrigerate date nut bread to stretch it out to about 1 week if you don’t want to freeze it.

-Get the Recipe: Old-Fashioned Date Nut Bread
+Get the Recipe: Date Nut Bread

 Ingredients

-- 2 teaspoons baking soda
+- 1 teaspoon baking soda

-- 1 1/2 cups boiling water
+- 3/4 cups boiling water

-- 1 teaspoon vanilla extract, or vanilla bean paste
+- 1/2 teaspoon vanilla extract, or vanilla bean paste

 Instructions